anvarind/first/README.md

-# first
+# Create your first theme in wordpress
-Basic Requirment fo the WordPress theme
+There is some Basic Requirment fo the WordPress theme and below the details.
 <h1>Step 1: Create Your Theme Folder</h1>

 We will include all the theme WordPress files in one folder and we will share this files as theme.
 You can set any name for the folder.